imarcher/pgdl/README.md

 # pgdl
-a deep learning lib in db
+a deep learning lib in postgresql

+make and make install pgdl

+use pypgdl to train model